domschl/WinSteamOnMac/README.md

 Again, make sure to replace `your-user-name` with the correct value!

+> **Note:** 'Shortcut' might ask you for confirmation, if you want to run scripts, and you need to enable that via the settings-link provided.

 Add an icon to the shortcut, and you are ready to go.
 The shortcut can be put into the doc, and now you simply can directly start Steam for Windows!

 ### Troubleshooting